Members of the designated survivor club describe how the perceived power came — and went

 "You would have had a President Glickman," he said.

-His potentially life-altering appointment as the designated survivor comes from tradition — one that will presumably carry on when President Donald Trump gives his first address to a joint session of Congress on Tuesday.
+His potentially life-altering appointment as the designated survivor comes from tradition — one that would carry on when President Donald Trump gives his first address to a joint session of Congress on Tuesday.

 A member of his inner circle would presumably be sent to a secure and undisclosed location, far from the political pageantry on Capitol Hill.